Cuomo: Rapid COVID testing key to reopening businesses?

 But at roughly $50-plus a pop, what would that look like for say, restaurants here in Rochester?
 Leah Stacy, who is a spokesperson for a number of restaurants in the City (including the farm to table ‘Good Luck’), says that sounds like one expensive night out.

-“I don’t think it will be…widely popular,” says Stacy adding, “I’m not sure that they’re going to appreciate a 50 dollar rapid test, or whatever it ends up being.”
+“I don’t think it will be…widely popular,” says Stacy adding, “I’m not sure that they’re going to appreciate a $50 rapid test, or whatever it ends up being.”

 With all the restaurants in Rochester’s ‘orange zone’ only open for take-out, the loss in customer foot traffic is dealing a blow locally.
 Stacy says many in the industry are simply hoping for COVID infection rates to drop.